7 Ways to Spring Clean Your Finances

 These first few weeks of warmer temps and extra daylight always prove to be just what we need to feel rejuvenated and inspired here in the Midwest.
 Many of us are also bitten by the cleaning bug in early spring.
 You may have already created a list of things to tidy up around your house and yard in the coming weeks—why not take some time to clean up your finances, too?
 Here are seven steps you can take this season to get your finances in order.

-Determine what method—a binder, a folder, a small filing cabinet, a folder on your computer—works best for you and your space, that you can dedicate entirely to your finances.
-Important documents that you have a printed copy of, that need to be saved for at least a year (tax information, healthcare, invoices, payment confirmations, pay stubs, and so on) should be stored in a safe place, and preferably in a manner that's easy to sift through.
-Label away!
+Gather all your financial documents together and get them in order.
+Determine what method—a binder, a folder, a small filing cabinet, a folder on your computer—works best for you and your space, and dedicate it entirely to your financial paperwork.
+Important documents that should be saved for at least a year (tax information, healthcare documents, invoices, payment confirmations, pay stubs, and so on) should be stored in a safe place, preferably in a manner that's easy to sift through.
+Categorize and label away!

 More information on: Organizing Financial Paperwork

 Chances are, financial documents two years or older can be tossed.
-If you've dropped the job, ditched the coverage, or moved into a new place, you can get rid of them.
-Time to simplify.
-Get rid of anything you absolutely don’t need and archive documents that you may or may not still need (some states require you to hang on to documents like tax filings for up to ten years) by scanning those documents and saving them into a folder on your computer.
-Don’t forget to thoroughly shred or cut up documents with your name and private information on them before tossing them out to prevent identity theft!
+If you've dropped the job, ditched the coverage, or moved accounts to another institution, you can get rid of them—especially if you have electronic versions as well.
+Get rid of anything you absolutely don’t need (including expired credit and debit cards, gift cards with no balance, etc.) and archive documents that you may or may not still need (some states require you to hang on to documents like tax filings for up to ten years) by scanning those documents and saving them into a password-protected folder on your computer, phone, or cloud service.
+You can even scan documents using your phone (here's how)!
+Don’t forget to thoroughly shred or cut up documents with your name and private information on them before recycling them to prevent identity theft!

 More information on: How Long You Should Keep Your Financial Documents